aman-uta-kgp/BSM_Monte_Carlo_engine/README.md

+## Suggested README

 # BSM Monte Carlo Engine

-## Project Overview
+## Overview

-This project is a C++ implementation of a Monte Carlo simulation for Black-Scholes-Merton (BSM) stock prices.
-The simulation uses input parameters to model and predict the behavior of stock prices over time.
+This project implements a Monte Carlo simulation for pricing European options using the Black-Scholes-Merton (BSM) model in C++.
+It simulates stock prices to predict option prices for non-dividend-paying stocks.

+## Features
+- Monte Carlo simulation for option pricing
+- Implementation of BSM model in C++
+- Customizable input parameters for simulation

 ## File Structure

-- `BSM.h`: Header file for the Black-Scholes-Merton model.
+- `BSM.h`: Header file for the BSM model
-- `BSM_Monte_Carlo_engine.vcxproj`: Visual Studio project file.
-- `BSM_Monte_Carlo_engine.vcxproj.filters`: Visual Studio project filters file.
-- `bsm.cpp`: Implementation file for the BSM model.
+- `bsm.cpp`: Implementation file for the BSM model
-- `main.cpp`: Main file containing the entry point for the simulation.
+- `main.cpp`: Entry point for the simulation
+- `BSM_Monte_Carlo_engine.vcxproj`: Visual Studio project file

+## Dependencies
+- Visual Studio
+- Standard C++ libraries

+## License
+This project is licensed under the MIT License.